devg0804/MIST4610-Project2/README.md

 - Group BY movie.idmovie
 - Having Avg(movie.rating) < 8 AND SUM(TicketsSold) < 5000;

+Justification: Identifying underperforming movies allows management to flag these movies for further investigation.
+This can allow management to make adjustments to where studios spend their money and how they market movies.
+This also allows them to see what kind of movies (ex.
+Romance) tend to do worse and avoid making those movies in the future.

 12. Which movies from a specific genre released, between a range of years have generated revenue above a certain threshold?

 - CREATE Procedure moviesWithGenreRevenueYear(IN genreInput VARCHAR(45),